 Setting User Defaults

-PowerMailChimp allows Administrators to restrict access to specific MailChimp template folders and MailChimp lists per CRM user.
-To limit which MailChimp template folders or lists a user has access to, simply navigate to the user record, change the user form to information and type in the name of the template folder and/or MailChimp list that the user should have access to (from the CRM side) in the PowerMailChimp section.
-If the user needs access to more than one template folder or MailChimp list, please enter each folder/list on its own line.
+PowerMailChimp allows Administrators to restrict access to specific MailChimp template folders and MailChimp audiences per CRM user.
+To limit which MailChimp template folders or lists a user has access to, simply navigate to the user record, change the user form to information and type in the name of the template folder and/or MailChimp audience that the user should have access to (from the CRM side) in the PowerMailChimp section.
+If the user needs access to more than one template folder or MailChimp audience, please enter each folder/list on its own line.

-If there is nothing entered in these two fields on the user record the user will, by default, have access to all templates/template folders, and have privileges to sync to all MailChimp lists.
+If there is nothing entered in these two fields on the user record the user will, by default, have access to all templates/template folders, and have privileges to sync to all MailChimp audiences.

 When creating your templates in MailChimp, you can choose to put the templates into folders, to help organize them.
 You can then choose to restrict access by CRM user, to which template folders the user can choose templates from when creating a PowerMailChimp blast inside of CRM.

-In MailChimp, it is best practice to have just one list that you will be syncing all of your CRM marketing lists to.
-However, if for any reason it makes sense for your company to have multiple lists in MailChimp, you can choose to restrict which MailChimp lists CRM users can sync their marketing lists to.
+In MailChimp, it is best practice to have just one audience list that you will be syncing all of your CRM marketing lists to.
+However, if for any reason it makes sense for your company to have multiple audiences in MailChimp, you can choose to restrict which audiences CRM users can sync their marketing lists to.